MondeMalaza/multi-modal-retrieval/README.md

 A multi-modal image retrieval system for the Standard Bank Group Assessment for the Specialist, Artificial Intelligence role.
 The system uses CLIP (Contrastive Language-Image Pretraining), an open-source model developed by OpenAI to retrieve images matching the user's descriptive prompts, from a dataset of 5 541 images.
 We only randomly sample 500 images from the given dataset.
-The system includes an interactive streamlit user-interface.
+The system includes an interactive Flas-based Web UI.

 ## Requirements
 You need to have Python and Pip installed on your machine.